Mind Lab Pro® v4.0 is the most innovative and effective nootropic formula ever made.

 Maritime Pine Bark Extract 75 mg

-- Mind Lab Pro® uses the strongest pine bark form on the market today: optimised for a minimum of 95% active nootropic proanthocyanidins.
+Mind Lab Pro® uses the strongest pine bark form on the market today: Standardized for a minimum of 95% active nootropic proanthocyanidins.

 Maritime pine trees adapted to their salty, windswept environment by developing a powerful protective antioxidant complex in their bark.